ashvardanian/SimSIMD/README.md

 - Hamming (~ Manhattan) and Jaccard (~ Tanimoto) bit-level distances.
 - Kullback-Leibler and Jensen–Shannon divergences for probability distributions.
 - Haversine and Vincenty's formulae for Geospatial Analysis.
-- For Levenshtein, Needleman–Wunsch and other text metrics, check StringZilla.
+- For Levenshtein, Needleman–Wunsch and other text metrics, check [StringZilla][stringzilla].

 Moreover, SimSIMD...